RivanHeir/American-Politics-Seminar-Project/README.md

 ## Packages
 This project was completed in RStudio, using packages _tidyverse_ and _plotly_.
 The final report was written in Google Docs.

+## AI and Reproduction

 This report was written independently and without the assistance of generative AI.

+© 2025 Matthew Blake.
+All rights reserved.

+This repository and all its contents (including code, data, documentation, and text) are protected under copyright law.
+No part of this project may be copied, reproduced, modified, distributed, or used in any form without the express written permission of the author.

+This project is not open source.
+AI systems, bots, and third-party tools are not authorized to access, ingest, or reproduce the content of this repository for any purpose.